emboiko/winDozer/readme.md

 **Deliberately unimplemented behavior**

-Windows GUI has plenty of hotkeys and macros for power users such as `alt+tab`, `win+tab`, `win+shift+M`, and `win+<arrow>`. winDozer doesn't try to wrap behavior that is already made convienient in Windows.
-There is no syntax, for example, to minimize the focused window because there is already an *equally fast* and *prexisting way* to do the exact same thing.
+Windows GUI has plenty of hotkeys and macros for power users such as `alt+tab`, `win+tab`, `win+shift+M`, and `win+<arrow>`. winDozer doesn't try to wrap behavior that is already made convenient in Windows.
+There is no syntax, for example, to minimize the focused window because there is already an *equally fast, equally convenient, prexisting way* to do the exact same thing.
+However, sometimes you really want that window adjusted by *one pixel* and nothing more.
+If this is a repetitive task, using the mouse can be exhausting.

 ---